 system/bt.
 The stack implements the generic Bluetooth HAL and customizes it with extensions and configuration changes.

 - Vendor extensions

 - To add custom extensions and an HCI layer for tracing, you can create a libbt-vendor module and specify these components.

 Implementing the HAL

-bt_av.h: Contains the HAL for the advanced audio profile.
+bt_av.h: Includes the interface definition for the A2DP profile.

-bt_hf.h: Contains the HAL for the handsfree profile.
+bt_hf.h: Includes the interface definition for the HFP profile.

-bt_hh.h: Contains the HAL for the HID host profile
+bt_hh.h: Includes the interface definition for the HID host profile.